sermant-io/Sermant-website/docs/en/document/user-guide/sermant-backend.md

 # Sermant Backend User Manual

+## Feature Introduction

-Sermant Backend includes Sermant data processing back-end module and front-end information display module, aiming to provide runtime observability capabilities for Sermant.
-Currently, it mainly includes Sermant Agent heartbeat information, reception and display of reported events, webhook push, configuration management and other functions.
+Sermant Backend consists of the Sermant data processing backend module and the frontend information display module, aiming to provide Sermant with runtime management capabilities and observability.
+It mainly includes functions such as displaying Sermant Agent heartbeat information, receiving and displaying reported events, webhook notifications, configuration management, and hot-swappable services.

+### Instance Status Display Service

-Sermant Backend works with Sermant Agent.
-Sermant Agent is mounted as a data sender after the host application is started.
-It can regularly send heartbeat data of the current Sermant Agent (service name, host name, instance ID, version number, IP, timestamp, mounted plugin information), event data ( Sermant Agent start and stop, core service start and stop, bytecode enhancement, log data, etc.) As a data receiver, Backend can receive and process data such as heartbeats and events sent by Sermant Agent, push emergency events to webhook, and display them visually on the front end, providing the ability to observe the running status of Sermant Agent.
+Sermant Backend works in conjunction with Sermant Agent.
+Sermant Agent, mounted on the host application after startup, acts as a data sender, periodically sending current Sermant Agent's heartbeat data (service name, hostname, instance ID, version number, IP, timestamp, mounted plugin information).
+The Backend serves as the data receiver, capable of receiving and processing the heartbeat data sent by Sermant Agent and displaying it.
+For the actual page layout, refer to [Instance Status Validation](#_4-instance-status-verification).

+### Event Information Display Service

+Upon startup, Sermant Agent, functioning as a data sender, not only sends the current Sermant Agent's heartbeat data but also sends event data.
+The Backend, as the data receiver, can process event data, push urgent events to a webhook, visually display them on the frontend, and provide the ability to monitor the running status of Sermant Agent.
+For the actual page layout, refer to [Event Management Validation](#_5-event-management-verification).

+### Configuration Management Service

-Sermant Backend is used in conjunction with the configuration center to manage all configuration items in the configuration center, and can view, add, modify, and delete configuration items.
+Sermant Backend collaborates with the configuration center to manage all configuration items.
+It allows viewing, adding, modifying, and deleting configuration items on the page.
+For the actual page layout, refer to [Configuration Management Validation](#_6-configuration-management-verification).

+### Hot-swappable Service

+When used in conjunction with Sermant Agent, Sermant Backend can also function as a server for hot-swappable operations, listening to hot-swappable instructions from Sermant Backend and performing plugin installation, uninstallation, and upgrade operations.
+For the actual page layout, refer to [Hot-swappable Service Validation](#_7-hot-plug-service-verification).

 > Note: Sermant Backend is a **non-essential component** and users can deploy it on demand.